delta1circuit/Plant-Identification-using-Tensorflow/README.md

 The dataset used is the PlantVillage dataset from Kaggle which can be found here - https://www.kaggle.com/emmarex/plantdisease

 Make a folder named "data" in the working directory of the python files.
 Create a folder for each plant data - I have only taken 5 plants, but you cam take as many as you want.
-Just make sure you update the .py file with the names of the plants so that you get the required results.
+Just make sure you update the classifier.py file with the names of the plants in the variable 'category' so that you get the required results.

 Running:
 First run the utils.py file followed by the classifier.py file.
 This is a one-time job.